quasarframework/quasar/docs/src/pages/vue-components/field.md

 :::

 ::: danger
-QField is not (and should not) manage your `control` slot, so if you use `label` prop, it might be a good idea to also specify `stack-label`, otherwise it might overlap your control when QField is not focused.
+QField does not (and should not) manage your `control` slot, so if you use `label` prop, it might be a good idea to also specify `stack-label`, otherwise it might overlap your control when QField is not focused.
 :::

 <doc-example title="Design Overview" file="QField/DesignOverview" />